zpainter/iassist/content/about/regional-report-2001-2002-europe.md

 European membership
 ===================

-There are currently 82 IASSIST members from 21 countries \"on the books\" for the European region.
+There are currently 82 IASSIST members from 21 countries "on the books" for the European region.
 This increase in European membership undoubtedly reflects the fact that the last conference was held in Amsterdam.
 The geographic breakdown by sub-region is shown in the table below.
 Clearly the biggest shift in European membership in recent years